Life sciences may be difficult to top when it comes to demanding vertical markets.

 A channel player hoping to crack this sector needs to think like a scientist, deal with a complex technology environment, and mediate between lab researchers and computer personnel who often seem to speak different languages.

-The task involves more than grabbing people with technical skills and turning them loose in a lab, noted Douglas Lantigua, principal of
+The task involves more than grabbing people with technical skills and turning them loose in a lab, noted Douglas Lantigua, principal of MUSA Technology Partners, a technology consulting firm focusing on life sciences customers.

 “Lots of people say they can do it,” Lantigua said of serving the life sciences market.
 “But you need more than IT expertise.”